1416 Broadway Avenue,

 4 people favorited this theater

-When the 1911 Grand Theater was gutted by fire in 1938, it was entirely rebuilt in stunning Art Deco style, and renamed the Time Theatre.
+The Grand Theatre was opened December 19, 1910 and was gutted by fire in 1938.
+It was entirely rebuilt in stunning Art Deco style, and renamed the Time Theatre, reopening August 18, 1938.

 It was operated by the Frisina Amusement Co. in the early-1940’s.